yaruer/mdl-extra/README.md

 ## Contributing

-Feel free to submit **issues or pull requests** on GitHub to improve the script!
+Feel free to submit **issues or pull requests** on GitHub to improve the script.